-Once the pears are tender and the crust is golden brown, it’s time to brush more maple syrup on top.
-And finally, drizzle with caramel sauce, and serve!
+Once the pears are tender and the crust is golden brown, it's time to brush more maple syrup on top.
+And finally, drizzle the pear pie with caramel sauce, and serve!

 Offer to add a choice of ice cream, dairy-free ice cream, whipped cream or whipped coconut milk.
 Devour.